Analysis: What will the Seahawks be looking for on day two of NFL draft?

-The Seahawks’ drafts have developed a little bit of a routine in recent years.
+The Seahawks’ drafts have developed a routine in recent years.

-Day one concludes with Seattle making a pick of a player few had connected to them previously, certainly not in the first round, a player whose selection often raises a collective shrug from the fan base — a Rashaad Penny or an L.J.
-Collier — when other players who were more fan favorites to be picked remained on the board.
+Day one concludes with a pick few had connected to them, certainly not in the first round, a player whose selection raises a collective shrug from the fan base — a Rashaad Penny or an L.J.
+Collier — when other players who were fan favorites remained on the board.

-This year’s first-round pick of Texas Tech linebacker Jordyn Brooks fits the same mold, with Seahawks fans left with an initial reaction of puzzlement at taking a player few draft analysts figured would go that high and at a position that hadn’t seemed Seattle’s biggest need.
+This year’s first-round pick of Texas Tech linebacker Jordyn Brooks fits the same mold, with Seahawks fans left puzzled at taking a player few draft analysts figured would go that high and at a position that hadn’t seemed their biggest need.

-But then days two and three of the draft have been when the fun picks happen for Seattle — the emotions engendered by the pick of Shaquem Griffin in the fifth round in 2018 or the “did we really get him?” surprise of the selection of DK Metcalf (and the quick revelation of that Pete Carroll shirtless video) in the second round in 2019.
+But days two and three of the draft have been when the fun picks happen for the Seahawks — the emotions engendered by the pick of Shaquem Griffin in the fifth round in 2018, or the “did we really get him?” surprise of the selection of DK Metcalf (and the revelation of that Pete Carroll shirtless video) in the second round in 2019.

-And with three picks (for the moment) in the second and third rounds Friday night, the Seahawks will have plenty of chances to fill what appeared to be their main needs — defensive line, receiver, defensive back, maybe running back.
+With three picks (for the moment) in the second and third rounds Friday night, the Seahawks will have plenty of chances to fill what appear to be their main needs — defensive line, receiver, defensive back, maybe running back.

-Coach Pete Carroll, though, tried to dissuade the media Thursday from the notion that Seattle is using the draft just to fill perceived immediate needs.
+Coach Pete Carroll tried to dissuade the media Thursday from the notion that the Seahawks are using the draft just to fill perceived needs.

 “We’re in this draft to try and take guys that can impact us because they’re special players, not necessarily just to fill a need,” Carroll said.
 “We’re wide open.”

-Some have also wondered if the Seahawks — and other NFL teams — are looking for different players this year than they might have in previous seasons due to the unique nature of this offseason and that teams apparently won’t be able to hold separate rookie minicamps, and who knows when training camp will begin.
+Some have wondered if the Seahawks — and other NFL teams — are looking for different players this year than they might have in previous seasons because of the unique nature of this offseason and that teams likely won’t be able to hold rookie minicamps.
+And who knows when training camp will begin?

 But Carroll and Seahawks GM John Schneider indicated the first round of the draft fell as they expected.